Garland H. White: Early life

 Garland H. White was born in 1829 to a woman named Nancy in Hanover County, Virginia just northwest of Richmond, Virginia.
 While Garland was still young, his owner sold him to Robert Toombs, who was a lawyer and, in 1844, became a member of the U.S. House of Representatives.
 It is not known when Toombs purchased White, but it has been estimated as being around 1839 or in 1845.
-White accompanied Toombs to Washington, D.C. while he was in the House.
+White accompanied Toombs to Washington, D.C., while he was in the House.
 White had no education as a slave and may have gained basic reading and writing skills while working as a servant in Washington.
 Another man owned by Toombs and a friend to White by the name of William Gaines also became a notable Methodist preacher, but was not freed until the Union Army arrived in Georgia during the Civil War.

 Escape from slavery

-In August 1850, White attempted to escape with another slave, assisted by William L. Chaplin. slave named Allen and White were owned by then congressmen Alexander Hamilton Stephens and Robert Toombs of Georgia, respectively.
+In August 1850, White attempted to escape with another slave named Allen, assisted by local abolitionist William L. Chaplin.
+Allen and White were owned by then congressmen Alexander Hamilton Stephens and Robert Toombs of Georgia, respectively.

-Both were caught when a posse of six slave catchers attacked Chaplin's carriage out of Washington.
+Both were caught when a posse of six slave catchers tracking them intercepted Chaplin's carriage outside of Washington.
 During the milieu, the posse shot into the carriage, wounding the runaway slaves, who were then returned to their slave holders.
-Chaplin was held in two jails for 19 weeks.
+Chaplin was held in two jails for nineteen weeks.
 He was bailed out, left the area, and did not return for the trial.

 In 1852, Toombs was elected to the U.S. Senate and White again accompanied Toombs to the capital.
 It was around this time with White met abolitionist William Seward, who was then a U.S. Senator and who lived two doors down from Toombs in the capital.
-White studied for the ministry and received certification to preach the gospel on September 10, 1859.
+White was given permission to study for the ministry and received certification to preach the gospel on September 10, 1859.
 He was granted license to preach at a gathering called the "4th Quarterly Conference", likely a local gathering of the AME, in Washington, Georgia.
 Shortly later in 1859 or 1860, White escaped from Toombs in 1860 and fled to London, Ontario.
 In Canada, he met and befriended future bishop of the Independent Methodist Episcopal Church (which would later unite with the AME church), Augustus Green.
 In October 1861, he was appointed by Bishop Green to the charge of the London AME mission.